COLSSolc/backend-master-lokdonSKI/README.md

 b.
 Addroundkeys
 c. shiftrow
 d. mixcolumns
-Using a mapping scheme of ST to KT and multi-mode-wrapping to achieve the aforementioned mechanism.
+Using a mapping scheme of ST to KT and multi-mode-wrapping to achieve the afore mentioned mechanism.
 Irreducible polynomial is no longer a question of symmetric cryptography.
 No key schedule or register.
-You can equally draw an anology of 3-D space e.g a cube.
-A cube has faces (6), edges(12) and vertices(8).
+You can equally draw an analogy of 3-D space e.g a cube.
+A cube has faces (6), edges (12) and vertices (8).
 We are using the faces here: They have the largest number of vectors vis-a-vis largest flux.

 5. Cipher keys (P) are no longer saved as they are generated from any position on the matrix (lattice face) upon request by NP.
 Each position has a different set of numbers to be generated.
 5 sets of (680 long digits) from 5 different positions are chosen from the matrix of 16*16 (256 bytes or 2048 bits).
-Attributes are chosen prior to be arranged into n=5 different modes of encrypt for each attibute or payload fed into mode one all the way to mode five (m1-m5).
+Attributes are chosen prior to be arranged into n=5 different modes of encrypt for each attribute or payload fed into mode one all the way to mode five (m1-m5).

-5. The keys always change for any single message because the position on the latice face changes.
-This generates a new set of 680 digit long numbers.
-This knowlodge reveals the changing nature of the message ciphertext as well.
+5. The keys always change for any single message because the position on the lattice face changes.
+This generates a new set of 680digit long numbers.
+This knowledge reveals the changing nature of the message ciphertext as well.
 When similar contents are encrypted the ciphertext are usually different.
 Thus, hashing could only be needed for CRC or message integrity check.
 P!= NP || P not a subset NP.

 ASSUMPTIONS:
 1. Modern cryptography only recognizes 2S or 2 stable standard signal state. e.g 0/1